JureSindi/jailbreak-probe/README.md

 Per-layer test AUROC is in `results/metrics.json` under `per_layer_test_auroc` (index = layer, 0 = embeddings).

-False positives on clean inputs: `metrics.json` reports `fpr_at_prob_0.5_on_benign` and a negative-only thresholding note under `fpr_calibration_5pct_neg` (TPR/FPR at a score threshold derived from ~5% FPR on negatives—read as a calibration-style diagnostic, not a production guarantee).
+False positives on clean inputs: `metrics.json` reports `fpr_at_prob_0.5_on_benign` and a negative-only thresholding note under `fpr_calibration_5pct_neg` (TPR/FPR at a score threshold derived from ~5% FPR on negatives, read as a calibration-style diagnostic, not a production guarantee).

 Perturbation robustness: `paraphrase_robustness` compares scores on held-out jailbreak prompts versus light template / typo-style paraphrases (no external LLM by default).
 Swap in your own paraphraser inside `eval/evaluate.py` for stronger stress tests.

-Bonus — early tokens: `eval/evaluate.py` defaults to `--early-tokens 50,100`, re-encoding the test set with shorter `max_length` and reporting AUROC for the multi-layer probe trained on full-length features (train/eval mismatch is intentional: it measures how detection degrades when only prefixes are visible—relevant to streaming).
+Bonus - early tokens: `eval/evaluate.py` defaults to `--early-tokens 50,100`, re-encoding the test set with shorter `max_length` and reporting AUROC for the multi-layer probe trained on full-length features (train/eval mismatch is intentional: it measures how detection degrades when only prefixes are visible—relevant to streaming).

 ## Limitations